jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 wired into the sounds and feelings of the intervals.
 It's efficient to learn something without effort in this way.
 But more importantly,
-this approach makes it possible to direct the fingers by thinking of a sound or an interval, and the fingers will place themselves automatically, much as we can write a word on paper without thinking of the specific squiggles of our fingers.
+this approach makes it possible to direct the fingers by thinking of a sound or an interval and have the fingers place themselves automatically, much as we can write a word on paper without thinking of the specific squiggles of our fingers.
 This ability is useful for playing by ear and improvising.